Deadline for applications: 6pm on Monday 6 October 2003

 Complaints and appeals in relation to the One To One bursaries are undertaken under the Complaints and Appeals Procedure of the Live Art Development Agency.
 Information about the procedure is available on request from the Live Art Development Agency.

 Who we are

 The Live Art Development Agency is an independent organisation launched in January 1999.
 The Live Art Development Agency offers a range of services and resources for artists and organisations in London working in, or planning to work in, Live Art including practical information and advice and opportunities for dialogue, debate, research and training, often in partnership with artists and institutions.
-The Live Art Development Agency is a fixed-term funded organisation of London Arts.
+The Live Art Development Agency is a fixed-term funded organisation of Arts Council England (London office).

 Equality of Opportunity

 The Live Art Development Agency is committed to equality of opportunity.
 Following is the Live Art Development Agency Equality of Opportunity statement.

 The Live Art Development Agency supports issues of diversity in the practice and politics of Live Art and is positioned and structured to be able to work effectively with, and within, a range of cultural frameworks, artistic practices and social issues.